 Marinating is the process of soaking chicken in seasoning and liquid to help break down the proteins and infuse the meat with flavor.
 An overnight, or 12 hour, marination time in the fridge will give you best results, but even if you can only spare 1 hour of marination, it will still make a difference in the tenderness of the chicken.
 Marinades can be as simple as oil, salt, and pepper, or more complex, like plain yogurt, lemon juice, Italian seasoning, and a bit of wine (similar to my Juiciest 6 Ingredient Chicken recipe).

 Finally, don’t overcook that chicken breast!
 Three ways to prevent overcooking: keep a close eye on the chicken as it cooks to watch for burning, set a timer, and use a meat thermometer to check when the interior temp has reached 165F, signaling the chicken is fully cooked.

 - 3 boneless skinless chicken breasts

 - salt to taste

-- Place the chicken breast between two pieces of cling wrap or parchment paper.
-Take a mallet and gently start pounding the meat making sure you flatten and make it even.
-Remove the parchment paper or cling wrap and season it on both sides.
-Add the oil and massage it really well.
+- Place the chicken breast between two pieces of plastic wrap or parchment paper.
+Using a meat mallet (aka tenderizer), gently pound the meat, making sure you flatten it to an even thickness throughout.
+Remove the wrap or paper and season the chicken on both sides with salt and seasoning of choice.
+Add a bit of oil and massage it really well into the chicken.

-- Heat up any skillet or grill pan and add a touch more oil.
+- Heat up a skillet or grill pan over medium-high heat and add a touch of oil.
 Place the seasoned chicken in the pan and make sure it sizzles.
-Reduce the heat to medium and cook it for 3-4 minutes on each side without touching it or until it reaches an internal temperature of 165F.
+Reduce the heat to medium and cook the chicken for 3 to 4 minutes on each side, until it reaches an internal temperature of 165F.

-- Once it reaches 165F, remove it from the pan and let ir rest loosely covered with foil for at least 5 minutes.
+- Remove the chicken from the pan and let it rest, loosely covered with foil, for at least 5 minutes.
 Enjoy.